Requirements for admission to Cameron University are established by the Oklahoma State Regents for Higher Education.

 Individuals meeting these criteria are eligible for admission to baccalaureate, associate in science, or associate in applied science degrees.

-Associate in Science Admissions Requirements: Minimum admissions requirements are as follows:
+Associate in Science Degrees.
+Minimum admissions requirements for recent high school graduates are:

 - Graduate of an accredited high school or possess a GED (student's high school class must have graduated), AND

-Associate in Applied Science Admissions Requirements: Minimum admissions requirements are as follows:
+Associate in Applied Science Degrees.
+Minimum admissions requirements for recent high school graduates are:

 - Graduate of an accredited high school or possess a GED (student's high school class must have graduated), AND